Sport-Keeper/Sport-Keeper.github.io/_posts/2018-10-25-the-state-of-climbing-gym-management-software.md

 ###### **Basic Needs**
 There's a couple basic features that climbing gym management software needs to support in order to manage a gym.
 Climbing gyms require waivers from members, so the software not only needs to support it, but revolve around the concept.
 It also needs to be able to not only manage those members, but bill them and collect payments as well.

-And since their likely aren't many gyms without products, it should handle managing the products, while also providing a Point of Sale interface for accepting credit cards.
+And since their likely aren't many gyms without products, it should handle managing the products, while also providing a Point-of-Sale (POS) interface for accepting credit cards.

 ###### **Additional Needs**
 There are a lot of additional features that could be considered as *required*.
 One such feature is a calendar and event booking system.
 It's pretty common to these days for climbing gyms to incorporate events such as Yoga, Aerials, or Club Team for kids, which generate additional revenue.